Blog

 Technique 6: Mobile Hacking Prowess

 Our mobile devices are like mini-worlds in our pockets, housing everything from personal photographs to crucial emails.
 But they’re also vulnerable.
-Ethical hackers work to identify threats in mobile applications and operating systems, ensuring our data remains in safe hands.
+Ethical hacking techniques work to identify threats in mobile applications and operating systems, ensuring our data remains in safe hands.

 Technique 7: IoT (Internet of Things) Vulnerabilities